Key West, FL

 When you receive your official Welcome Aboard Package, you will be assigned a sponsor, a crewmember currently serving on THETIS who will:

 There is no support for Coast Guard uniform items in Key West.
 Bring a full sea bag with you when you come and any additional uniforms you expect you will need during your tour.
+Complete a UDC order well in advance of your arrival.

 If you are driving to Key West, the easiest way to get here is to follow the Florida Turnpike south until you reach the turnpike extension.
 Follow the turnpike extension south until you reach Florida City, then follow U.S. 1 south to Key West.
 From Florida City over the Florida Keys to Key West will take you approximately three hours with normal traffic.